 FPS Russia has over three million subscribers on YouTube, and with over 500 million views of their rampantly pro-firearm and pro-explosives content, they are among the top ten YouTube channels in the world.
-However, the reason they're such key players among the pro-gun movement isn't just this huge YouTube following, but because they’re getting the message across to a younger generation who might be more susceptible to the put-the-guns-down policies of “those crazy liberals.”
+However, the reason they're such key players among the pro-gun movement isn't just this huge YouTube following, but because they’re getting the message across to a younger generation who might be more susceptible to the put-the-guns-down policies of “those crazy liberals”.
 Basically, if you’re a teenager who’s into games like Call of Duty and Halo and you see guys firing insane, otherworldly guns at explosive zombie mannequins, you’re going to be into it whether you care about the politics behind gun control or not.

 With that in mind, I guess it’s easy to see why a group of insurrectional anti-gun activists who don’t actually exist might put a bullet in Ratliff’s head.

-Some conspiracy theorists are even suggesting that the US government is behind a culling of pro-gun leaders to make it easier for the dreaded Illuminati to implement martial law after the inevitable passing of gun control laws.
+Some conspiracy theorists are even suggesting that the US government are behind a culling of pro-gun leaders to make it easier for the dreaded Illuminati to implement martial law after the inevitable passing of gun control laws in America.
 They cite the “mysterious” car crash of John Noveske (which is only "mysterious" because they've added the word mysterious), owner of gun company Noveske Rifleworks, earlier this year as yet another gun giant slain in this supposed war.
 They’re suggesting that some kind of government death squad has been ordered to seek out high profile gun advocates in a bid to terminate their influence on the community and, in the process, scare the life out of anyone further promoting gun use on a large scale.

-Follow Jake on Twitter @OiJake
+Follow Jake on Twitter: @OiJake